yiyu-L/learngit/readme.txt

-Git is a version control system.
 Git is free software.

-write by L
+Git is a distributed version control system. write by y